TonyDoskEnginooy/Zombie-Survival-v1.11-Fix-Negative-One-Squared/README.md

 # Welcome to Zombie Survival v1.11 Fix!

 This is just to put my little fixes into one place.
-Weapon animations are fixed and music is now customizable if you know how to make a replace sound addon!
+Weapon animations are fixed, music is now customizable if you know how to make a replace sound addon, classic zombies have been buffed, wraiths can slow down, and fonts have been changed as well as some message changes!

 UNDERNEATH UIS ORIGINAL DESCRI{TIPN!!!